isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Leaks are typically unacceptable.
+Manual resource release is error-prone.
 RAII ("Resource Acquisition Is Initialization") is the simplest, most systematic way of preventing leaks.

 ##### Example